debrawolford/plant-swap/README.md

 1. Create an env.py file in your root directory.
 1. Add env.py file to the.gitignore file.
-1. Add the following to your env.py file:
+1. Add the following to your env.py file with the applicable variables:
 ```
 import os
 os.environ["MONGO_URI"] = "Can be found in connect section when viewing your database in MongoDB"